filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 mmcli -m any --location-enable-gps-raw
 ```
 If you want a GUI to easily test the GPS connection you can use [Satellite](https://codeberg.org/tpikonen/satellite).

 ## <span style="color:black; text-decoration:underline"> Applications </span>
 These are the applications that i am currently using/testing:

 ### <span style="color:green"> Phonecalls </span>
 #### Calls
 "Calls" is the default application to call used in the OS.
-As of the writing of this post the app is 100% functional, it can receive and make calls without any issues (at least so far).\
+When receiving calls, the vibration and sound work, even when the screen is turned off.\
-When receiving calls, the vibration and sound work, even when the screen is turned off.
-Needs some tuning on audio inputs and outputs.
+While at the beginning it seemed that there were no major issues and the calls where working fine, now I am having trouble making calls work at all.
+More info on this issues and potential fixes later.

 ### <span style="color:green"> Messages </span>
 #### Chats